USACE/cwms-data-api/CONTRIBUTING.md

     `sql
        select a.* from (select col1,col2 from a_table) a;
        `
-   Otherwise JOOQ creates a new name each time the query is run which can starved the shared memory.
+   Otherwise JOOQ creates a new name each time the query is run which can starve the shared memory.

 2. Joins are your friend.
 They are a much better friend IF you let the database do them for you.
 Do not pull data into java just to do a join.
 Write the appropriate SQL.
 3. Whenever possible limit by office first.